 Best Overall: Kiehl’s Grooming Solutions Clean Styling Gel

 Kiehl's never looks at a product in a linear way, which is why the brand's hair gel offering has conditioning benefits, too.
-Enriched with botanicals and formulated with pracaxi oil, the product nourishes the hair as much as it styles it.
-Overall, it does exactly what you would want your gel to do—it gives just the right amount of both shine and hold.
+Enriched with botanicals and formulated with pracaxi oil, the product may nourish the hair as much as it styles it.
+Overall, it does what you would want your gel to do—it gives just the right amount of both shine and hold.

 Best Budget: Harry’s Sculpting Gel